oracle/node-oracledb/doc/api.md

 ```

 For Continuous Query Notification this is an arbitrary name given to
 the subscription.
-For Advanced Queue notifications this must be the
+For Advanced Queuing notifications this must be the
 queue name.

 ##### <a name="consubscribeoptions"></a> 4.2.15.2 `subscribe()`: Options